 Structuring your startup as a C-Corp protects your personal assets from your business liabilities, as discussed in our previous blog post.
 Shareholders are not personally liable for business debts because the corporation is a separate legal entity.

-Protect Your Startup with an Experienced Attorney
+Protect Your Startup with a C-Corp

-Choosing to establish your startup as a C-Corp gives your startup the best opportunities for growth by attracting investors and VCs.
+Choosing to establish your startup as a C-Corp gives your startup great opportunities for growth by attracting investors and VCs.
 The tax advantages keep more money in your business, and personal liability protection reduces the risk of losing your personal assets due to your business debts.
 With the right legal guidance, you can get all the advantages of structuring your business as a C-Corp.

 Call the Law Office of Elliott J. Brown today at (732) 490-8200 or contact us online to learn how we can help your business today.